 Not Taking Cybersecurity Seriously?Implement security layers now to beat this three-headed monster, an insider’s guide every business owner needs to know now.
 The year 2021 will largely be remembered as the second year of the pandemic, and rightly so.
 COVID-19 disrupted lives and caused severe economic hardship, even going into 2022.
 However, that’s not the only trend worth considering in 2021.
 Since the start of the pandemic, the rate of cyberattacks grew 400%—the fact is that a rising tide lifts all ships.
 As cybercrime becomes more prevalent, your organization becomes a more likely target, no matter its size.

 - Expanded Timelines: Sophisticated attackers sneak ransomware into a breached network and then lay dormant for weeks or months, ensuring their method of entry isn’t discovered right away.
 This gives them time to embed themselves, steal data, and more, all before they actually activate the ransomware and infect the systems.
-Without undertaking extensive forensic processes, an infected business won’t know how far back they need to go to back up their systems.
+Without undertaking extensive forensic processes, an infected business won’t know how far back it needs to go to back up its systems.
 Or, even worse, it will be so far back that they’ve already expunged those backups to make room for more recent versions.

 - Improved Capabilities: Modern forms of ransomware can even target and infect backup hard drives and cloud-based data if the connections are left unsecured.
 That’s why cybersecurity professionals are now recommending digitally-air-gapped backups as well.